margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Individual/Society ##
 *I believe* "each individual is a link in the chain - if that link fell, the chain would break." [in 2009, 2010]
+* I believe in the power of religious liberty and that we are all ultimately reaching the same goal.

 *Do I still believe this?*
 I do not know, but I love this concept, and I have felt reminded of this intuitively.